Can Witch Hazel Help Acne?

-Studies on witch hazel cream suggest that it might provide the benefits of witch hazel water, but may also possess antioxidant properties, which could theoretically help with acne as well.
+Witch hazel cream might provide the same benefits of witch hazel water, and additionally may possess antioxidant properties, which could theoretically help with acne as well.
 On the other hand, some evidence points toward the possibility that witch hazel cream might be comedogenic (clogs pores), so it's probably best not to use it.

-The bottom line: Witch hazel is unlikely to dramatically clear the skin, but if you want to try witch hazel on acne, try witch hazel water, which is normally packaged in large bottles of clear watery liquid and is available at most drugstores.
-Make sure to stay realistic and don't expect it to provide dramatic improvement in acne.
+The Bottom Line: Witch hazel is unlikely to dramatically clear the skin, but if you want to try witch hazel on acne, try witch hazel water, which is normally packaged in large bottles of clear watery liquid and is available at most drugstores.
+Make sure to stay realistic and don't expect it to provide substantial improvement in acne.